Epitome87/Understanding-TypeScript-Journey/README.md

 ### The Course Project Setup

 We create a template project that will serve as a starter for each project in the course.
-It's a simple skeleton HTML file that links a script called "app.js", along with an "app.ts" file that we will compile to app.js via `tsc app.ts`
+It's a simple skeleton HTML file that links a script called "app.js", along with an "app.ts" file that we will compile to app.js via `tsc app.ts`.

+We also `npm install --save-dev lite-server` and add a value of _start_ in our package.json file, under the _scripts_ key.
+This gives us a simple development server which will help serve our site at localhost:3000, allowing us to avoid manually reloading our webpage after each change.
+Note we could also use the more popular _Live Server_ extension.

 ## Section 2: TypeScript Basics & Basic Types